 The pharmacy had appropriate processes in place to monitor and reduce its risks.
-Near misses were routinely recorded on a paper log and contained details of the error and a brief reflection on the cause and the learning points.
+The pharmacy had two separate dispensaries, one of which was closed to the public and was used to prepare medicines for the residents of care homes.
+Each dispensary had a paper near miss log.
+Errors were routinely recorded on the log and contained details of the error and a brief reflection on the cause and the learning points.
 Dispensing incidents were recorded on the pharmacy incident and error reporting system (PIERs).
 When errors were identified, they were discussed as a team to identify the potential contributing factors.
-The pharmacy had recently upgraded to a new patient medication record (PMR) system (Columbus).
-The responsible pharmacist (RP) described how products were now scanned after they had been labelled and dispensed.
-This had reduced selection errors as the PMR alerted the dispenser when the product did not match the item labelled.
-Near misses since the upgrade had mainly involved errors in the quantity of medicines dispensed.
-The pharmacy technician explained that she now circled the quantity on the prescription as she labelled it if it was different to the usual pack size.
+The team then made the necessary changes to prevent a reoccurrence of the error.

 Shelf-edge alerts had been placed at the locations of selected drugs as part of the company's 'lookalike, sound-alike' (LASA) campaign.
 Laminated signs were displayed on computer terminals listing the drugs highlighted as high risk by the superintendent's office.
 All staff were briefed to say the name of LASA drugs out loud when picking to try and reduce errors.
-The pharmacy had recently added LASA alerts to the locations of folic acid and finasteride following several near-misses.
 The team used the 'Pharmacist Information Forms' (PIFs) that were attached to all prescriptions to alert the pharmacist to LASA drugs and the strength dispensed, along with any other clinically relevant information.